Lordva/Co2_sensor/README.md

 ### Notes

-Reading analog while using wifi resulted in the reading not working, turns out the ADC2 pin are unusable while on wifi, so I switch to an ADC1 pin
+Reading analog while using wifi resulted in the reading not working, turns out the ADC2 pins are unusable while on wifi, so I switched to an ADC1 pin